Profire Energy: History

-Profire Energy was established in Alberta, Canada in March 2002 as a private company ("Profire Combustion").
-Brenton W. Hatch (now CEO), Harold E. Albert (now COO) co-founded the company to service oil/gas producers, but soon created a control panel for the management of burners, a system called the Profire 1100.
+Profire Energy was established in Alberta, Canada in March 2002 as a private company (Profire Combustion).
+Brenton W. Hatch and Harold E. Albert co-founded the company to service oil/gas producers, but soon created a control panel for the management of burners, a system called the Profire 1100.

 After a few years of continued development, the company made the decision to go public (in 2008) under the name Profire Energy, Inc. (OTCBB: PFIE).
 They have since developed additional (and more advanced) products, opened multiple offices throughout the US, and continued development of their product line for domestic and international use.

+In 2025, CECO Environmental completed the purchase of Profire for approximately $122.7 million.

 Markets

 Profire Energy predominately serves the North American upstream and midstream oil/gas industry, but announced a Brazilian distribution channel in early 2012, as well as an Australian distribution channel in early 2014.